Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 ## Testing

-As previously stated, testing is a fundamental activity for any an AlwaysOn solution, to fully validate the health of both the application code and infrastructure.
+As previously stated, testing is a fundamental activity for any a Mission-Critical solution, to fully validate the health of both the application code and infrastructure.
 More specifically, to satisfy desired standards for reliability, performance, availability, security, quality, and scale, testing must be well defined and applied as a core component of the application design and DevOps methodologies.

 Testing is ultimately a key concern for both the local developer experience ("[Inner Loop](https://docs.microsoft.com/dotnet/architecture/containerized-lifecycle/design-develop-containerized-apps/docker-apps-inner-loop-workflow)") and the complete DevOps lifecycle ("[Outer Loop](https://docs.microsoft.com/dotnet/architecture/containerized-lifecycle/docker-devops-workflow/docker-application-outer-loop-devops-workflow)"), which captures when developed code begins release pipeline processes on its journey to a production environment.